 Booking Appointments

-Patients will be contacted to arrange their appointment after receipt of their GP referral-please remember to provide a phone number and email address.
-Most communication is done by email.
+Patients will be contacted to arrange their appointment after receipt of their GP referral/patient enquiry.

 What lesions?
 What Procedures?